 Location: 450 Groce Road in Ronda

-I was the guest of Visit North Carolina and each of the Yadkin Valley wineries.
+I was the guest of Visit North Carolina.
 Opinions of the dry, sweet, and downright sublime are my own.